elenderg/PAL-1000/instruções de compilação.md

 `Generate the literal's name given "~L".`

-124. Several types of literals have to be converted to "executable ready" format:
+124. Several types of literals have to be converted to "`executable ready`" format:

 `To compile a literal given a rider (flag):`